christopher-bimson/Forecaster/README.md

                         will contribute to the forecast.

   -o, --outputFormat    (Default: Pretty) The output format of the forecast.
-                        Valid values are: Pretty, Markdown and JSON.
+                        Valid values are: Pretty, Markdown, JSON and CSV.

   --help                Display this help screen.